Practice Points

 Backward walking is a complex, novel task requiring increased postural control, lower extremity strength, and sensory and cognitive demands,12,13 all of which are negatively affected by and related to falls in MS.14,15 The relationships between BW, motor function, and falls in persons with MS are established,5,16–18 yet the relationship between BW, cognitive function, and falls in persons with MS is unknown.
 Previous MS research demonstrates connections between complex motor task performance and the function of specific cognitive domains, namely, information processing speed (IPS) and visuospatial memory (VSM).19,20 Similarly, our laboratory has shown that BW correlates with IPS21 and VSM (N. Fritz, PhD, DPT, PT, NCS; M. Atalla, BS; M. Nitta, BS; unpublished data; 2018).
 However, the aforementioned cognitive studies did not examine falls.
 Thus, the relationship between BW, cognitive function, and falls remains unknown in persons with MS. This leaves a critical gap in knowledge regarding cognitive mechanisms underlying BW’s ability to detect falls.

-Based on published preliminary data, we hypothesized that the relationship between BW velocity and falls is conditional on an individual’s IPS, and a secondary hypothesis tested VSM (FIGURE 1A).
+Based on published preliminary data, we hypothesized that the relationship between BW velocity and falls is conditional on an individual’s IPS, and a secondary hypothesis tested VSM (Figure 1A).
 Evidence in support of these hypotheses is the critical first step in establishing a cognitive framework aimed at characterizing neurobiological processes relevant to BW and its clinical application in the assessment of fall risk and targeted fall prevention therapies for persons with MS.

 A convenience sample of 38 participants with a neurologist-confirmed diagnosis of relapsing-remitting MS was recruited from the MS clinic at Wayne State University in Detroit, Michigan, and from local MS support groups of the greater Detroit area.
 All participants provided written informed consent, and the research protocol was approved by the Wayne State University institutional review board.
 Individuals with MS were eligible to participate if they were between 18 and 75 years old, stable on immunomodulatory therapy (if applicable) for at least 3 months before the beginning of the study, ambulatory with or without physical assistance, and able to follow study-related commands.
 Exclusion criteria included MS exacerbation within the past 8 weeks, corticosteroid use within the past 30 days, and acute orthopedic or other neurologic conditions that would interfere with walking.